Environmental Leadership Team

-Advocacy within the church for installing solar panels on the roof of the church building and then successfully leading a campaign to fund this solar project through donations from church members.
+- Advocacy within the church for installing solar panels on the roof of the church building and then successfully raising the money to cover project expenses through a “Adopt a Solar Panel” campaign.

 After five years the UUA requires of all Green Sanctuary congregations a reaccreditation application.
 That application contains extensive information about what the church has done to achieve its goals and what it plans to do going forward.

 In brief, the application included, as required, concrete plans for each of the following areas:

 - Sustainable living (two projects): How do we, as a congregation, consider our impact on the environment and all living beings, current and future, in all of our congregational activities?